What is a Sitemap?

 Aside from coding, these two sitemaps also vary in functioning.

-They also tell about the addition of new pages to a website and their updated date.
+They also tell about the addition of new pages and their updated date.

 HTML sitemaps use hypertext markup language or HTML.
-HTML sitemaps are formatted links that usually appear at the bottom of a web page to show viewers what's on a website.
+HTML sitemaps usually appear at the bottom of a page.

-These are both human and bot friendly.
-While an HTML sitemap is mainly intended for humans, some SEO professionals claim it can also help you rank higher in Search Engine Results Pages.
+These are both human and bot-friendly.
+While an HTML sitemap is mainly intended for humans, some SEO professionals claim it can also help you rank higher in SERPs.

-This is because an HTML sitemap has internal links, which might make it simpler for Google to identify and index all of the site's pages.
+This is because an HTML sitemap has internal links, which make it simpler for Google to identify all of the site's pages.

 XML Sitemap | HTML Sitemap |